nihldev/terraform-aws-keycloak/CONTRIBUTING.md

 - **NEVER** commit secrets, credentials, or sensitive data
 - Use AWS Secrets Manager for sensitive values
-- The pre-push hooks check for AWS credentials and private keys
+- The pre-push hooks scan for secrets with gitleaks
 - Review `.gitignore` to ensure sensitive files are excluded

 ### Security Scanning